Revanth070896/sre-exercise/README.md

 # Docker usage

-The docker file exists in the repo and even the compose file.
+The docker file exists in that repo and even in the compose file.

 When ever a new tag is created the jenkins pipeline will run and deploy in machine where docker swarm ins running.